What is Oolong Tea?

 8. Strengthening the immune system

 Oolong tea is known to prevent cellular damage and increase the production of anti-bacterial proteins which result in a stronger immune system.
-It also helps in fighting certain free radicals that have potential to cause harm to free-moving cells and lead to diseases such as cancer, stroke, rheumatoid arthritis etc.
+It also helps in fighting certain free radicals that have the potential to cause harm to free-moving cells and lead to diseases such as cancer, stroke, rheumatoid arthritis etc.

 Oolong tea contains an abundance of antioxidants, which can help reduce cell damage and protect the body from cancer and other diseases.
 The most abundant antioxidant compounds in Oolong tea are flavonols and flavanols.